Already moved to Office 365? Access email online at webmail.wm.edu.

 The move to the Cloud is consistent with the goals of William & Mary's Business Innovation initiative, which is a strategic effort to improve effectiveness and efficiency across the university.
 The move will also usher in a new suite of Microsoft web applications that offer exciting new ways to organize, manage, and improve business processes.

 With aging on-premise Microsoft Exchange servers nearing end of life, W&M IT conducted an intensive exploration of cloud-based email and calendar solutions in 2016.
 We consulted with various departments on campus to evaluate their email and calendar business needs and compared that with available cloud systems and offerings.
 Also under consideration were the tools and services that come with the various Cloud options.
-With the approval of the IT Advisory Committee, Microsoft Office 365 was chosen as the email and calendar solution for faculty and staff.
+With the support of the IT Advisory Committee, Microsoft Office 365 was chosen as the email and calendar solution for faculty and staff.

 As our current email system is also Microsoft, the migration of email and calendar is expected to have minimal impact on users.
 But there are some things that you will have to do before and after the switch.